MichaelBelousov/LanguagePlay/Sizr/format/examples.md

   it can also be followed by a ternary expression based on whether it was or wasn't inserted, e.g. `\?"x":"xy"`
 * the `#\1` condition where 1 could be replaced with any number is a backreference to the expressions' wrap breaks.
 It yields true if a break was inserted at that wrap break.
+* the `>` operator asserts the indentation level to the previous lines'

 <!-- //how to allow?